On-line algorithms for multiplication and division in real and complex numeration systems: Conclusion

 It is known that many continuous functions of real variables can be calculated by an on-line algorithm in a redundant numeration system.
 For a precise definition of redundancy of a numeration system, formalization of on-line computation and results, see \cite[Chapter 2]{Kurka}.
 In particular, multiplication and division are on-line computable.
 However, this general result does not provide any effective algorithm for calculation.
 The exceptionality of the algorithms due to Trivedi and Ercegovac consists in their linear time complexity, i.e., the number of steps needed to compute the first $n$ most significant digits of the result is $\mathcal{O}(n)$.

 These algorithms were originally introduced for numeration systems $(\beta, A)$ where $\beta$ is a natural integer.
-We have shown that they can be extended to real or complex systems as well, provided that $(\beta, \A)$ has the OL Property.
-Investigating the OL Property and defining the preprocessing rules for a given system $(\beta, \A)$ remains an open problem, particularly if we want to use a digit set $\A$ minimal in size.
+We have shown that they can be extended to real or complex systems as well, provided that $(\beta, {\mathcal{A}})$ has the OL Property.
+Investigating the OL Property and defining the preprocessing rules for a given system $(\beta, {\mathcal{A}})$ remains an open problem, particularly if we want to use a digit set ${\mathcal{A}}$ minimal in size.
 On several examples we have demonstrated that the existence of convenient preprocessing rules, together with parallel addition and subtraction, implies linear time complexity for both algorithms.
+Recently in \cite{FrPe}, we described bases for which symmetric alphabets of consecutive integers allow preprocessing.
 Nevertheless, identifying the numeration systems for which the algorithms of Trivedi-Ercegovac work in linear time, need a deeper study.